jcvdav/EVR628tools/README.md

 The package contains functions with the preface `data_*` and `palette_*`.
 The following example uses one of each.
-Take a look at the [Reference](./refrence/index.html) to see a full list of datasts and functions available.
+Take a look at the [Reference](./reference/index.html) to see a full list of datasets and functions available.
 The task at hand is simple.
 We’ll use the `EVR628tools::data_lionfish` data to make a plot showing how fish size (length and weight) varies by depth using a scatterplot.
 We’ll use the